jessepav/lacygoill-wiki-backup/vim/vim9.md

 `#`

-    let count = 0  # number of occurences
+    var count = 0  # number of occurences

 ### Why not the traditional `"`?